Two prominent Mormon activists threatened with excommunication

-SALT LAKE CITY (Reuters) - A pair of Mormon activists who have pushed for greater acceptance of gay church members and the ordination of women are facing disciplinary action and possible excommunication by their faith leaders.
+SALT LAKE CITY, June 11 (Reuters) - A pair of Mormon activists who have pushed for greater acceptance of gay church members and the ordination of women are facing disciplinary action and possible excommunication by their faith leaders.

 In letters received this week, John Dehlin and Kate Kelly were told to appear at hearings before their local Church of Jesus Christ of Latter-day Saints (LDS) leaders for alleged acts of “apostasy.”
 Such hearings are known as church court.